 Schedule API Workflow action returns an ID, that can be used to cancel the scheduled workflow with the action described here.
 You can use the 'Cancel a scheduled API Workflow' or the 'Cancel a list of scheduled API Workflows' actions to cancel a future workflow execution.
 This action takes a scheduled ID.

-Setting up a recurring event starts by creating a specific type of endpoint in the API page of your app.
-You should pick the type 'Recurring event'.
-This type of events is similar to the regular endpoint, with one notable difference.
+Setting up a recurring event starts by creating a workflow of this type in the "Backend workflows" page of your app.
+You should pick the type "Recurring event".
+This type of events is similar to an API workflow, with one notable difference.
 Instead of defining a list of parameters, you need to define a type of things that the workflow will take as a workflow thing.

 Once you have defined your recurring event, you can use the 'Set/cancel a recurring event' action to schedule the recurring event.
 This action takes an event, a thing, a frequency and a start date.
 Note that the same action is used to cancel a recurring workflow, just pick 'none' for the frequency.